stevenMouret/web-accessibility-guidelines/_doc/accessibility/navigation/access-to-the-main-content-area.md

 ## Explanation

-In order to facilitate the navigation of blind and partially sighted people, it is necessary to provide a mechanism to bypass blocks that are repeated on multiple Web pages by skipping directly to the main content of the Web page.
+In order to facilitate the navigation for users who are blind or partially sighted, it is necessary to provide a mechanism to bypass blocks that are repeated on multiple Web pages by skipping directly to the main content of the Web page.

 This quick access link must be placed **at the top of the page**.

 This link should ideally always be visible.
-Indeed they are useful for blind users but also for visually impaired users who use a screen magnifier but also a mouse.
+Obviously they are useful for users who are blind, but also for users with visually impairment who use a screen magnifier and also a mouse.

 If it is not visible, it must be displayed when the focus is taken.
 Do not use CSS properties that make them inactive such as :